Salmon Fly Thoughts

 Atlantic Salmon Have Acute Vision

 Don't underestimate a salmon's radar for spotting a salmon fly either.
-I've seen heavyweight salmon come to the most sparsely dressed little black trout sized flies on many occasions and in coloured water too!
-I'm usually always fishing a size smaller than what most other anglers will fish with and I've had great days with size 9's when all other anglers are touching nothing with the 'correct' big 2 inch tube flies during the higher water conditions of early Spring & late Autumn.
-To my mind if a salmon can't see something too clearly then there's a chance he's going to commit to further investigation.
-Once he comes off his lie to inspect a fly more closely he can really only do that with his mouth!
+I've seen heavyweight salmon come to the most sparsely dressed little black trout sized flies and on some occasions in coloured water too!
+I'm usually always fishing a size smaller or bigger than what most other anglers will fish with and I've had great days with size 9's when all other anglers are touching nothing with the 'correct' big 2 inch tube flies during the higher water conditions of early Spring & late Autumn.
+To my mind (regarding small flies) if a salmon can't see something too easily then there's a chance he's going to commit to further investigation.
+Once a fish comes off its lie to inspect a fly more closely it can only properly do that with its mouth!